stfc/PSyclone/doc/user_guide/psyir.rst

    .. automethod:: psyclone.psyir.nodes.Node.path_from()

-In addition to the navigation methods, nodes also have homogeneous methods to interrogate it location and surrounding nodes.
+In addition to the navigation methods, nodes also have homogeneous methods to interrogate their location and surrounding nodes.

    .. automethod:: psyclone.psyir.nodes.Node.immediately_precedes()
    .. automethod:: psyclone.psyir.nodes.Node.immediately_follows()